-Ricardo Andres Tovar Mateus was born in Bogotá, Colombia in 1984.
+Ricardo Andres Tovar Mateus was born in Bogotá, Colombia.
 He began his piano and musical education at the age of nine at the University Pontificia Javeriana as part of a preparatory course for the youth.

 From 2003 to 2006 he was a regular student at the University Pontificia Javeriana in composition and production with a focus on instrumental piano.

 Between 2007 and 2016 Ricardo Tovar completed his composition studies at the Konservatorium Wien University (now known as MUK) with Christian Minkowitsch (BA – MA with distinction).
 Concurrently he studied Composition for media at the University of Music and Performing Arts of Vienna with Reinhart Karger (Mag.
 Art.
 2008-16) .

 In 2008 and 2012 he participated in the "International Summer Courses for New Music Darmstadt", where he worked with from composers such as Brian Ferneyhough, Klaus Lang, Isabel Mundry, Marco Stroppa, German Toro Perez, Jennifer Walsche and Jorge Sanchez Chiong.
 In August 2009 he got the chance to work closely in the master class in composition with Beat Furrer at the international Summer Campus at the Rostock University of Music and Theatre.
 In 2010 and 2011 he participated in the master class for composition with Nigel Osbourne under the ISA (International Summer Academy).
 Also in 2011 we participated as a resident Composer at the crossings festival for contemporary dance in Johannesburg (South Africa).
 In 2017 he was awarded a scholarship to participate the “Winter Residency” and the “Concert in the 21st century” programme at the Banff Centre for the Arts.
 Ricardo has been selected to Participate actively at the Festival Mixture 2018 in Barcelona - Spain.